 Discovering the Secret Path: Resources for the Classroom

-Our team at Learning Bird was moved by this series, and immediately saw the educational value in Chanie’s story.
-Three of our content creators, all former teachers, decided to use this collection as inspiration and decided to build educational resources to support its use in the classroom.
-The result was a trio of resources designed to support English language arts and history instruction for students in grades 10 and 11.
+This series moved our Learning Bird team, and we immediately saw the educational value in Chanie’s story.
+All former educators, three of our content creators decided to use this collection as inspiration.
+They built educational resources to support its use in the classroom.
+The result was a trio of resources to support English language arts and history instruction for grades 10 and 11.

-The first resource created by the team was a podcast entitled “Discovering the Secret Path”.
-This short audio piece by Daniel Corber, introduces the Secret Path project and shares both Downie’s story and the role he played in telling Chanie Wenjack’s story.
-It also provides some crucial information about residential schools and the role they’ve played in Canada’s history.
+The first resource the team created was a podcast, “Discovering the Secret Path.”
+This short audio piece by Daniel Corber introduces the Secret Path project.
+It shares Downie’s story and his role in retelling Chanie Wenjack’s story.
+It also provides crucial information about residential schools and their role in Canada’s history.

-The next resource is a video by Aya Salah that analyzes the diction, themes, structure and literary devices used in Downie’s poetry and lyrics.
-The video focuses on the poem “The Stranger”, breaking it down to look at the tone, style, and choice of words in the poem.
-It then goes deeper into exploring the themes it conveys and the structure of the poem itself.
-This resource provides a great way to introduce this title within an English language arts context to support instruction around analyzing poetry, using literary devices, or exploring themes in text.
+The next resource is a video by Aya Salah.
+It analyzes Downie’s poetry and lyrics’ diction, themes, structure, and literary devices.
+The video focuses on the poem “The Stranger,” breaking it down to examine the poem’s tone, style, and word choice.
+It then explores the themes the poem conveys and its structure.
+This resource provides a great way to introduce this title within an English language arts context.
+It can support instruction to analyze poetry, use literary devices, or explore themes in a text.

-The final resource, created by Natalie Gilbert, is a package of activity worksheets that provides teachers with four different ideas on projects and activities to bring the book to life in a classroom setting.
-These projects could be incorporated into an English class, a visual arts class, or even a history class.
-Projects range from a mini-research project, where a student researches new concepts or terms using a KWL chart, to a personal reflection document where the student outlines the emotions evoked when reading the book.
+The final resource, created by Natalie Gilbert, is a package of activity worksheets.
+It provides educators with four different ideas for projects and activities to bring the book to life in a classroom setting.
+Educators could incorporate these projects into an English class, a visual arts class, or even a history class.
+Projects range from a mini-research project, where learners research new concepts or terms using a KWL chart, to a personal reflection document where learners outline the emotions evoked when reading the book.

 Download a copy of this worksheet package (Mini Research Project, Self-Expression Assignment, Song Depiction, and Reflection).

-These resources can help teachers more efficiently weave this valuable title into their instruction, making it easier for them to use the content in-context with their core subject areas.
-In the process of creating these resources, our team developed a stronger understanding of, and appreciation for, Downie’s need to share Chanie’s story, and the even greater need to educate and share resources on the mistreatment of Indigenous children and their families by the residential school system in Canada.
-Our hope is that through the inclusion of content like this, based on strong and insightful stories, that we will be able to help in the education process and step forward on the road to reconciliation.
+These resources can help educators weave this valuable title into their instruction more efficiently.
+They make using the content in context with their core subject areas easier.
+In the process of creating these resources, our team developed a stronger understanding of and appreciation for Downie’s desire to share Chanie’s story and the even greater need to educate and share resources on the mistreatment of Indigenous children and their families by Canada’s residential school system.
+We hope that by including content like this, based on strong and insightful stories, we will help in the education process and step forward on the road to reconciliation.

-We want to work with you to bring Indigenous digital content into your schools and communities across Canada, as well as provide technological and pedagogical support to the schools, teachers, and students who need it most.
+We want to work with you to bring Indigenous digital content into your schools and communities across Canada and provide technological and pedagogical support to the schools, educators, and learners who need it most.
 Contact us to learn more about how we can work together to benefit your school or community.